Chapter 336 — Title

 Rights and Duties of Secured Party Having Possession or Control of Collateral

-A secured party in possession of collateral must use reasonable care to preserve it.
-The debtor bears the risk of loss …
+A secured party who has possession of collateral must use reasonable care in keeping and preserving it, and for chattel …

 336.9-208